Wrongful Death Attorney Committed to Representing Families in Lawrenceville

 In the state of Georgia, a wrongful death is one caused by the negligence of another person.
 If the event of a wrongful death, the victim’s family members may be able to file a wrongful death claim, which is a civil lawsuit, against the negligent party that caused the death.
 A wrongful death case is somewhat similar to a personal injury case, however the victim in a wrongful death claim is deceased.

-If you have lost a family member, contact the experienced attorneys at Boling Rice LLC today to discuss your case and learn about your legal options.
+If you have lost a family member, contact the experienced wrongful death attorneys at Boling Rice LLC today to discuss your case and learn about your legal options.
 You can schedule a free consultation with our compassionate and understanding attorneys by calling 678-541-8841 or filling out the contact form on our website.

 Our Experienced Lawrenceville Attorneys Can Help You File A Wrongful Death Claim